-Christine Smith is a Public Affairs content strategist at the St. Louis Fed.
+Christine Smith is a Public Affairs digital content editor at the St. Louis Fed.

 How does the Fed’s decentralized structure ensure that policymakers hear from many different voices?

 A recent analysis shows some major metro areas in the Upper Midwest now offer the best relative housing values, on average.
 Here are the best (and worst).

 FAFSA stands for Free Application for Federal Student Aid, and it’s the form that many college- and career-bound students complete to be eligible for aid.
 The new FAFSA period opened Oct.
 1. Are you ready to apply?

 The St. Louis Fed’s canine teams train extensively to detect explosives.
 See our dogs in action!

 Canines and their handlers help protect St. Louis Fed employees and visitors.
 Enjoy these profiles of our dogs, featuring photos and video!

 Futbol fever is coming alive at the Fed.
 Find out which teams folks are rooting for, and what intrigues them about the economics of sports.

 Did you know?
 2016 marked the first time that a majority of U.S. homes had only wireless phones.
 Get more data on the devices that changed our lives.